S-Leuthold/horizons/LIBRARY_PREDICTION_ROADMAP.md

 - Compute Mahalanobis distance in MODEL feature space (not clustering space)
 - For each cluster: calculate distances for all training samples
 - Create AD bins (quartiles initially, not deciles)
+- **Texture Property Consideration**:
+  - For texture: Compute AD metrics in ILR coordinate space (not original texture space)
+  - Mahalanobis distance uses ilr_1 and ilr_2 coordinates
+  - AD bins stratify based on distance in transformed space
+  - Rationale: Models trained on ILR, so AD should match model space
 - **Acceptance**: Every prediction has AD distance and bin assignment

 **Milestone 4.2: Distance-Aware Conformal**